-In 2019, Proximus launched a tranche of the changed "Performance Value Plan" for its senior management.
+In 2019 and 2020, Proximus launched a tranche of the changed "Performance Value Plan" for its senior management.
 Under this changed Long-Term Performance Value Plan, the granted awards are conditional upon a blocked period of three years after which the Performance Values vest.
 The possible exercising rights are dependent on an extended number of KPIs which are the composed of Proximus' Total Shareholder Return compared to a group of peer companies (40%), the group Free Cash Flow (40%) and the Reputation Index (20%).
 The final KPI is the average of the intermediary calculations of the three calendar years.
-The fair value and the annual charge of the 2019 tranche amounted to EUR 2 million as of 31 December 2019 based on actual calculation.
+The fair value of the tranches 2019 and 2020 amounted to EUR 4 million and EUR 2 million respectively as of 31 December 2020 based on actual calculation.
+The annual charge of these tranches amounted to EUR 2 million.